Ventilators – An Overview within the Covid-19 Context

-The high prevalence of HIV infection and HIV-tuberculosis co-infection in especially African developing countries makes the population as a whole more vulnerable and susceptible to develop acute breathing problems when infected with the COVID-19 virus.
+The high prevalence of HIV infection and HIV-tuberculosis co-infection in especially African developing countries make the population as a whole more vulnerable and susceptible to develop acute breathing problems when infected with the COVID-19 virus.
 Initial data indicates that the mortality rate for individuals with certain chronic medical conditions is up to five times higher than the overall rate.

 The weak health-care systems in general in developing countries will be highly challenged to provide the necessary care to COVID-19 patients.
 Many health-care systems in the developed world are swamped with severe cases and they have significantly fewer hospital beds per capita.
 For example, the most recent data available from the world bank indicates that Ethiopia has 0.3 beds per 1,000 people, India 0.7 per 1,000 people, Mali 01.1 per 1,000 people compared to an average of 5.6 in Europe.
 All in all, the developing countries have restrained resources including critical care units and most significant with this pandemic, ventilators.

-Poor and limited medical facilities prevent the countries from treating patients effectively and rely heavily on patients to be disciplined and self-isolate.
+Poor and limited medical facilities prevent countries from treating patients effectively and rely heavily on patients to be disciplined and self-isolate.
 This makes it very difficult to flatten the rate of infection.
 Especially if a patient is living with 6 other people.
 Someone still needs to go out and buy food despite the risk of spreading the infection.

 It may therefore take much longer for developing countries to handle the crisis which could result in thousands of patients requiring medical care.
-With limited resources it is unlikely that these countries will be able to afford expensive medical equipment such as ventilators to treat patients.
+With limited resources, it is unlikely that these countries will be able to afford expensive medical equipment such as ventilators to treat patients.
 More cost-effective solutions are crucial to help these countries overcome this threat.

-The Africa Centres for Disease Control and Prevention, meanwhile, said this week that countries in the continent were looking to engage with wealthier countries to secure key supplies, including ventilators, if the situation deteriorates.
+The Africa Centres for Disease Control and Prevention, meanwhile, said this week that countries in the continent were looking to engage with wealthier countries to secure key supplies, including ventilators if the situation deteriorates.

 3.2 Ventilator Requirements For Developing Countries

-The high cost of a ventilator is not the only factor that needs to be considered when considering provision of ventilators in developing countries to address the shortage.
+The high cost of a ventilator is not the only factor that needs to be considered when considering the provision of ventilators in developing countries to address the shortage.

 In addition to the capital to actually buy even a basic ventilator the following is involved and required to be able to operate a typical ventilator:

-– A small operation is required in the case of IV ventilation to insert the tube in to the patients trachea; – Adequate sedation of a patient; – Electricity to power the ventilator – Compressed oxygen is required for the ventilator; – Sufficient personnel to monitor and wean patient of the ventilation once recovered; – Resources of personnel and money to maintain the ventilator;
+– A small operation is required in the case of IV ventilation to insert the tube into the patient’s trachea; – Adequate sedation of a patient; – Electricity to power the ventilator – Compressed oxygen is required for the ventilator; – Sufficient personnel to monitor and wean patient of the ventilation once recovered; – Resources of personnel and money to maintain the ventilator;

 Second, ventilators can be sensitive machines and require appropriate maintenance.

-In many countries electricity and compressed oxygen is a scarce resource and must be available throughout a region before an institution will consider mechanical ventilation.
+In many countries, electricity and compressed oxygen is a scarce resource and must be available throughout a region before an institution will consider mechanical ventilation.

 This indicates that in addition to the ventilator, management systems must be put in place to address all the requirements to put a patient on a ventilator and enable effective recovery.

-The requirements of a ventilator in a developing country is therefore a cheap, portable, easily deployable, easy to use and rechargeable battery -powered ventilator.
+The requirements of a ventilator in a developing country is, therefore, a cheap, portable, easily deployable, easy to use and rechargeable battery-powered ventilator.
 (Krishnamoorthy, 2014)

 3.3 Low-tech Ventilator Manufacturers